coconutpalm/dot.emacs/PIM/insideout/README.md

 *  Because I want something as fast and low-ceremony to use as Babashka, that scales up and out like an application server, that weighs just a few megs as a self-executing uberjar.
 *  Because I believe our development and deployment pipelines have become too heavyweight.
 With dynamic dependency resolution and an embedded nRepl, build tools become obsolete and all we need then is an editor.

+## Status

+Everything above except for the Component-like microcontainer module has been delivered and works.
+I am looking for ways to refactor the code and move more modules out of the core.
+I would also like to move to `tools.deps` for dependency resolution.

 ## And the big question...